ChrisKurz/mcuboot/doc/CreateKey.md

 ![](images/imgtool_PrivateKey.jpg)

-This private key is used by MCUboot When you want to encrypt the application image.
-Copy the generated code and replace the appropriate key in the keys.c file.
+This private key is used by MCUboot project.
+Copy the generated code and replace the appropriate key in the keys.c file (mcuboot project).